 As the active hub on campus, the Department of Recreation and Athletics (Athletics) is dedicated to providing a broad spectrum of sport, fitness and recreational opportunities for our students and the Carleton community.

 4th floor MacOdrum Library

 The From Intention to Action (FIT: Action) program supports undergraduate and graduate students in the often stressful university experience.
 They help students to better manage stress and improve their academic performance, adjusting to their lifestyle in a healthy way.

 Health and Counselling Services

 2600 Carleton Technology and Training Centre

-Our counselling staff, which includes an international student counsellor, a sexual violence/trauma counsellor and three counsellors located in residence, are available to help students with personal and emotional difficulties.
+Their counselling staff, which includes an international student counsellor, a sexual violence/ trauma counsellor and three counsellors located in residence, are available to help students with personal and emotional difficulties.
 All health records are confidential.
 Appointments are recommended, however, students can access medical walk-in between the hours of 8:30 a.m. and 3:45 p.m.
 Monday to Friday.
 A limited number of same-day counselling spots are available daily on a walk-in basis each afternoon.

 International Student Services Office

 The International Student Services Office (ISSO) centralizes all services for registered international students and administers exchange programs for outgoing and incoming students.